Anissa Gamble

-Anissa Gamble (born May 21, 1993) is a Canadian ice hockey player, currently affiliated with the Professional Women's Hockey Players Association (PWHPA).
+Anissa Gamble (born May 21, 1993) is a Canadian ice hockey forward who most recently played in the Professional Women's Hockey Players Association (PWHPA).
 She is to date the first female to have played professional ice hockey in North America while living with Type 1 diabetes.

 Playing career

 Gamble played on youth boys' teams in the Maritimes until the age of 15, when she left home to attend Appleby College in Oakville, Ontario.
 During her time at Appleby, she played in the Provincial Women's Hockey League with both the Oakville Jr. Hornets and the Burlington Jr. Barracudas.

 After finishing high school, she moved to the Greater Pittsburgh Region of Pennsylvania in the United States to study at Robert Morris University and play with the Robert Morris Colonials of the NCAA Division I ice hockey conference College Hockey America (CHA).
 Across the next four years at the university, she scored 12 points in 118 games.

 After graduating from Robert Morris in 2016, she took a year off hockey to focus on her master's degree.
 In the 2017 CWHL Draft, she was selected 54th overall by the Calgary Inferno.

 In 2018, she left Alberta to sign with the Toronto Furies.
 She would play 19 games with the Furies during the 2018–19 CWHL season, picking up two assists.
 She recorded her first professional point in a 2-0 victory against the Markham Thunder in November 2018.

 After the collapse of the CWHL in May 2019, she joined the GTA West section of the Professional Women's Hockey Players Association (PWHPA), deferring her admission to dentistry school to take an active role in the organisation.
 She participated in the first PWHPA Unifor Showcase event in Toronto in September 2019 as a member of Team Knox (named after team captain Liz Knox).
 In the Secret Showcase in January 2020, she played for Team Spooner (named after team captain Natalie Spooner).
 She was one of the players chosen to take part in a Dream Gap Tour Showcase against the Japanese national team in Tokyo in March 2020, before it was cancelled due to the COVID-19 pandemic.
 In August 2020, she announced her intention to continue with the PWHPA as an independent member for the 2020–21 season.